Skip to main content

 OR

 Please contact Kalahari Resorts at 1-877-Kalahari (525-2427).
-Rooms are held under the “Rowan University School of Osteopathic Medicine” Room Block
+Rooms are held under the “Rowan University School of Osteopathic Medicine” Room Block.
+For upgrade information and pricing, please contact Kalahari direct and mention the "Rowan School of Osteopathic Medicine" conference to be added to the block and have resort fees waived.

 Reservations will be taken following this date based on availability only.
 Please contact Kalahari Resort at 1-877-Kalahari (525-2427) and mention the rooms are being held under the "School of Osteopathic Medicine" Room Block.